KinaKnowledge/juno-lang/README.md

 Type gives a higher level indicator of the type of value something is.
 It's useful for determining if something is of one of the basic types: array, object, a boolean, a number, a string or a function.
 As you can see, even though we created a new Date object, it still returned `object`.

 The `subtype` will go further and name the actual type.
-Let's try date again:
+Let's try the Date example again:
 ```
 [user] λ-> (subtype (new Date))
 Date